aifgrouplaos/app_hub_upgrader/example/README.md

 Before running, make sure to:

-1. Replace `'your-app-id'` in `lib/main.dart` with your actual app ID.
+1. **Set your App ID**: Replace `'your-app-id'` in `lib/main.dart` with your actual app ID from your backend/API.

-2. Ensure your API endpoint is correctly configured in the package's `api_config.dart` file.
+2. **Configure API Endpoint**: Ensure your API endpoint is correctly configured.
+The package uses default endpoints, but you can modify them in `lib/config/api_config.dart` if needed.

-3. Make sure your API returns the expected response format (see main README.md).
+3. **API Response Format**: Make sure your API returns the expected response format.
+See the [main README.md](../README.md#api-response-format) for details.

+## What This Example Demonstrates

+- ✅ Automatic update checking with dialog display
+- ✅ Manual update checking without auto-dialog
+- ✅ Custom dialog configuration
+- ✅ Error handling
+- ✅ Update information display

+## Troubleshooting

+- **API Connection Issues**: Check your internet connection and API endpoint configuration
+- **No Update Dialog**: Verify your API is returning the correct response format
+- **Build Errors**: Make sure all dependencies are installed with `flutter pub get`